 Thailand's gross domestic product shrank by 4.2% yoy in Q4 of 2020, following a 6.4% contraction in Q3, better than market expectations of a 5.4% plunge.
 This was the 4th straight quarter of contraction in the GDP, but the smallest decline since the Q1, as an improvement in both global demand and domestic activity.
 Fixed investment continued to shrink (-2.5% vs -2.6%), while net external demand contributed negatively to GDP growth.
 At the same time, private consumption rebounded (0.9% vs -0.6% in Q3), while government spending continued to grow (1.9% vs 2.5%).
 On the production side, output contracted mostly for accommodation & food service activities (-35.2%), transportation & storage (-21.1%).
 Considering 2020 full year, the economy shrank by 6.1%, the steepest drop since the 1998 Asian financial crisis, reversing from a 2.3% growth in 2019.
 For 2021, the NESDB revised its economic forecast to an expansion of 2.5%-3.5% from an increase of 3.5%-4.5% projected in November. source: Nesdb, Thailand

-GDP Annual Growth Rate in Thailand is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Thailand to stand at 5.50 in 12 months time.
-In the long-term, the Thailand GDP Annual Growth Rate is projected to trend around 3.80 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Thailand is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Thailand to stand at 2.50 in 12 months time.
+In the long-term, the Thailand GDP Annual Growth Rate is projected to trend around 4.50 percent in 2022 and 3.00 percent in 2023, according to our econometric models.